How do you know which STD tests to get?

 Even if a woman is on the pill or an IUD, she will still need to use barrier methods (condoms, dams) to protect herself from STDs unless you’ve both been tested and agree to exchange fluids.

 It is your responsibility to know if you have any STDs or viral infections before making love to another human being.

 Make sure your lovers test themselves regularly.

 Set a good example of integrity and share this knowledge with your lovers so they can spread the word on safe sex instead of spreading sexually transmitted diseases.

 One final important note: I talked to the Teen Specialist at Planned Parenthood last week and he told me that Syphilis and Teen Pregnancy are on the RISE, worse than ever.
-I asked him why?
-He said because of social media.
+I ask him why.
+He said it because of social media.
 In the “old days” kids didn’t have as much access to each other.
-Now they SnapChat and text incessantly and are able to have a wider circle of “closer” friends, which results in more hookups.
+Now they Snapchat and text incessantly and can have a wider circle of “closer” friends, which results in more hookups.

 And I want to thank you personally for watching my videos by giving you something that will BLOW you and your lover away.

 Most couples either learn oral sex techniques from porn or by guessing and figuring it out on their own.